The Best Beard Oil

 Let’s cut right to the chase: The best beard oil is subjective.
 Choosing the perfect elixir for your whiskers ultimately comes down to personal preference, and there’s no way to know for sure how any beard oil will work on your beard and skin until you try it for yourself.

 That said, our overall favorite is Rhett’s Beard Oil, an apricot- and hempseed-based formula with a pleasing sandalwood note and an easy price of $16 for a one-ounce bottle.
-It left our beards pleasantly soft and itch-free with no greasy residue, validating it’s 4.8 out 5 stars on Amazon—the best consumer review of any oil we tested.
+It left our beards pleasantly soft and itch-free with no greasy residue.

 Our favorite unscented oil is Leven Rose Beard Oil, a refreshingly simple combination of organic jojoba and argan oils, both of which are renowned for their moisturizing, antibacterial and antioxidant qualities.
 That nothing-but-the-best formula left our skin and whiskers feeling smooth and well-nourished, at the attractive price of $14 an ounce.

 The best value proposition is Honest Amish Classic Beard Oil, which gives you the vitamin-rich goodness of avocado, pumpkin and almond oils at less than $7 an ounce.
-It’s a light, neutral formula perfect for everyday use, in a glass apothecary bottle no less classy than brands costing five times as much.
+It’s a light, neutral formula perfect for everyday use, but its subtle scent fades within an hour.

 How We Found the Best Beard Oil